Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 ## Multi-languages support

-If your Document can be seen on the Marketplace (either because used in a manu or in product documentation), it is possible to add their translation so that they can be viewed differently based on the Marketplace language settings.
+If your Document can be seen on the Marketplace (either because used in a menu or in product documentation), it is possible to add their translation so that they can be viewed differently based on the Marketplace language settings.

+Adding the translation means you have your original copy of the document and as many additional copies in the languages you need.
+For instance, my original copy is in French, I can link English copy, German copy and Portuguese copy as I see the need.

+{{< alert title="Note" color="warning" >}}
+The translation will follow the original document type.
+If my original document is a file, all translations need to be a file as well.
+Same goes for Markdown and URL document type.
+{{< /alert >}}

 By default 4 languages are available : English / French / German / Brazilian Portuguese